migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-09-13 Fri:
+- Implemented broadcasting for the epoch block.
+The previous epoch sync updated every minute, which was excessive and could trigger unnecessary view change activations.
+The new implementation reduces the delay to approximately 2 seconds, significantly improving efficiency.
+- Fixed an issue with the legacy sync port.
+When the number of shards was reduced from 4 to 2, the algorithm incorrectly mixed ports for shard 0 and shard 1, breaking consensus and initiating the sync process.
+The fix resolves this issue and ensures stable operation.
+- Worked on the EIP-1559 upgrade.
+This update introduced the effectiveGasPrice and its calculation, along with a new block version, a Base Fee field in the block, and additional transaction fields.

 2024-09-06 Fri:
 - Fixed an issue with crosslink processing identified by Soph.
 Recent commits included additional error checks, which inadvertently prevented crosslink processing on the local network.
 - Addressed an issue reported by Ulad related to vote power broadcasting.
 The previous implementation did not broadcast view change values, so I added an additional broadcasting mechanism.
 However, this mechanism may still have some limitations and has not yet passed all tests.